inbeacon/cordova-plugin-inbeacon/README.md

 This plugin enables the InBeacon API for Cordova based apps on iOS and Android.

+## Requirements

+For iOS, Only supported with the combination of cordova-ios@4.4.0 and cordova-cli@7.0.0 or higher (swift support needed)

 ## Documentation

 Read the [full documentation](documentation/README.md)